 And we do not know how, but in wanting to be fashionable, season after season we cross on the streets women that look the same, thin or fat, young or old, rich or poor; all wearing the ‘latest fashion'.
 Everybody copying someone else while losing some part of their personality in trying to be someone they are not.

-But it is there that real elegant and glamorous women look different.
+But elegant and glamorous women look different.
 They affirm their personality using their wardrobe.
 They have learnt to use their femininity as a weapon.
 Grace, audacity and a strong personality are the only requirements.
-These are the women who inspire the creators.
+These are the women who inspire creators.
 It is the original woman who picks the best for her shape from each era and who stands out in a mist of uniformed women.

 Vintage Clothing Periods